mridhultp/UK-Road-accident_Project/README.md

 # Tools and Technologies Used**

-Python : Used for data import, cleaning, preprocessing, and preliminary exploratory analysis.
+Python (Jupyter Notebook) : Used for data import, cleaning, preprocessing, and preliminary exploratory analysis.
+Connect with postgresQL.

 SQL (PostgreSQL): For querying large datasets efficiently and joining multiple relational tables such as accidents, casualties, and vehicles.
+                  Feature encoding.

-Power BI: A dynamic dashboard was built to visualize trends, filter data interactively, and present insights in a user-friendly interface.
+Power BI: A dynamic dashboard was built to visualize trends, filter data interactively, and present insights.

-Jupyter Notebook: Used during the data exploration and transformation phase for detailed analysis and testing of logic.

 GitHub: For documentation of the project.

 The combination of Python and SQL enabled deep exploration of data, while Power BI helped in building a high-impact, interactive visual dashboard that brings those insights to life.

+**Tried to answer the following.**

+Accident Trends for a decade from the year of 2013 to 2023?
+Special Focus on the year the greatest number of accident and causality occurred.
+Compare with other years and City-wise Accidents, Casualties and death.
+Correlation between fatal accident and causalities.
+Analyze city-wise Accident and casualties (fatal and non-fatal).
+Soloutions (if any)

 ## Findings

+1. From 2014 to 2023, a total of 11 million accidents were recorded, resulting in 15 million casualties and involving 21 million vehicles.
-1. The highest number of accidents happened in 2014, while the lowest was in 2020 over the last 10 years.
+2. The highest number of accidents and causality happened in 2014, while the lowest was in 2020 over the last 10 years.
+3. The highest number of fatal accidents and causality occurred in 2016, while the lowest was in 2020.

- #### 2. Most number of accident occurs at 4pm to 6 pm and single and dual carriage way in the year from 2013 to 2023.
+4. Most number of accidents in Birmingham from 2014 to 2023.

-3. Percentage of  fatal accident is 40.81% at night and 59.19 at daylight.

-4. Death rate is more among the age range of  18 to 29 followed by 60+ and range of 30 to 44.
+5. Most number of fatal accidents occurred in Cornwall.
+6. Cars involved in accident over 10M is highest among vehicle type.
+7. The highest number of deaths were recorded among riders or drivers (appro 10,000), followed by passengers and pedestrians.

-5. Most deaths happened at the road where the speed limit was 30 and 60, making up 33.10% and 34.01% of the total deaths.
+8. Most deaths happened at the road where the speed limit was 30 and 60, making up 33.10% and 34.01% of the total deaths.

-6. Most number of fatal accident and death occurred in Saturdays.

-7. Cars involved in accident over 21K is highest among vehicle type.

-8. Rural area (68.95%) has more death in comparison with urban area.

-9. Most number of fatal accident occurred in Cornwall.
+9. Percentage of fatal accident is 40.81% at night and 59.19 at daylight.
 10. Male had more casualties than female.
+11. Most number of accidents occurs at 4pm to 6 pm and single and dual carriage way in the year from 2014 to 2023.
+12. Death rate is more among the age range of 18 to 29 followed by 60+ and range of 30 to 44.
+13. Most number of fatal accident and death occurred in Saturdays.
+14. Rural area (68.95%) has more death in comparison with urban area.

 **Recommendations**